bowdoincollege/noc-commit-hooks/README.md

 Runs `dhcpd -t` to check [ISC DHCP daemon](https://www.isc.org/dhcp/) configuration files for any syntax errors.
-The script expects a toplevel `include` directory for common files, and overwrites it with any files in the toplevel host directories before running the checks.
+The script expects a top-level `include` directory for common files, and overwrites it with any files in the top-level host directories before running the checks.

 Requires `docker` installed on the local machine.